defi-magi/quest-eks-modules/core-bootstrap/README.md

 - ArgoCD admin password
   -  Argo expects the admin password in the secret to be bcrypt hashed
   - `htpasswd -nbBC 10 "" $ARGO_PWD | tr -d ':\n' | sed 's/$2y/$2a/'`
-  - TODO: Integrate SSO with ArgoCD
 - Private SSH key for the repository that you are provisioning
   - This should **NOT** be the key of your personal profile (plz don't do this)
-  - [Here's an example](https://bitbucket.shinra.com/plugins/servlet/ssh/projects/AWSTF/repos/aws-shinra-k8s-example/keys) of where you can go in BitBucket to enable fine-grained access for a repo

 The secrets are provided by the following variables:
 - *var.argocd_applications.core_bootstrap.repo_secret_name*